JeelM/EECS4222_Project_1/tutorials/07-kubernetes-api.md

 pip install kubernetes==12.0.1
 ```

 Then, we can move to our python code.
-You may use the [VS Code Jupyter Extension](https://code.visualstudio.com/docs/python/jupyter-support) for the next steps, or use simple `.py` files.
+You may use the [VS Code Jupyter Extension](https://code.visualstudio.com/docs/python/jupyter-support) for the next steps (from right panel choose Jupyter extension and from File tab choose new file -> python file), or use simple `.py` files.
 The following imports libraries
 and defines a couple of helper functions that we can use later on.